Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks

 \subsection{Performance Results}

-We first investigate the RMSE as a function of the number of iterations $N_{\mathrm{it}}$, shown in Figure \ref{fig:PFiter25nodes}.
+We first investigate the RMSE $e_{\mathrm{rms}}$ as a function of the number of iterations $N_{\mathrm{it}}$, for different communication radii and network topologies.
+The results are shown in Figure \ref{fig:PFiter25nodes}.
 We can draw a number of conclusions.
 As expected, exact methods provide the best RMSE performance, as they compute the exact likelihood corresponding to (\ref{eq:g-lhood}).
 Secondly, all DPF methods (except for DPF-BP) are capable to reach asymptotically the performance of the exact approach.
-Among the DPF methods in the semi-random topology (Figures \ref{fig:PFiter25nodes}a and \ref{fig:PFiter25nodes}c), DPF-MBC provides the fastest convergence, for both considered communication radii.
-DPF-BP achieves a minimal RMSE for $N_{\mathrm{it}} = D_g+1$, since then all local likelihoods are available at each node (see also Appendix \ref{subsec:bp-corr}).
+Among the DPF methods in the semi-random topology (Figures \ref{fig:PFiter25nodes}a and \ref{fig:PFiter25nodes}c), DPF-MBC provides the fastest convergence, for both considered communication radii, though DPF-BG and DPF-SBC achieve similar performance for $R=45$ m.
+DPF-BP achieves a minimal RMSE for $N_{\mathrm{it}} = D_g+1$, since then all local likelihoods are available at each node (see also \ref{subsec:bp-corr}).
 A further increase of the number of iterations will only increase the amount of over-counting of the local likelihoods, thus leading to biased beliefs.
 In the tree topology (Figures \ref{fig:PFiter25nodes}b and \ref{fig:PFiter25nodes}d), the situation is very different: DPF-BP provides the fastest convergence and \textit{exact} result after $D_g+1$ iterations.
 However, note that $D_g$ is typically higher for tree networks than loopy networks.
 Finally, we also see that: i) increasing $R$ increases the convergence speed of all DPFs, and ii) DPF-RG performs the worst for both considered radii and configurations.